 These are my Best Baking Tips from decades of making sweet treats in my kitchen.
-Make sure to share this baking for beginners resource with any friends who new to baking!
+Make sure to share this baking for a beginner’s resource with any friends who are new to baking!
 Plus check out some of my most used easy baking substitutes below.

 Baking Basics: General Baking Tips